Documentary

 Bridging Data and Design

-The core challenge was creating high-fidelity maps that felt both modern and organic.
-I developed a custom pipeline to translate geographical data into a cinematic visual style.
+The core challenge was building maps that felt modern without going dark or dramatic.
+I developed a custom pipeline to translate raw geographical data into a cinematic visual style.

-• Mapbox Integration: Developed custom map styles in Mapbox Studio, utilizing their API to bridge live data into After Effects via GeoLayers 3.
+• Mapbox Integration: Developed custom map styles in Mapbox Studio, using their API to pull live data into After Effects via GeoLayers 3.

-• Advanced Luma Matte Workflows: Engineered a dual-map system—exporting a high-detail map alongside a black-and-white luma matte—to allow for independent styling of land and water textures directly in AE.
+• Advanced Luma Matte Workflows: Engineered a dual-map system by exporting a high-detail map alongside a black-and-white luma matte, allowing independent styling of land and water textures directly in After Effects.

-• Efficiency at Scale: By linking these custom styles within GeoLayers, I eliminated redundant steps, allowing for rapid iteration on complex journey lines and topographical labels.
+• Efficiency at Scale: By linking custom styles within GeoLayers, I eliminated redundant steps and made it fast to iterate on complex journey lines and topographical labels.

 02